Eumorpha vitis: Distribution

 It lives from Argentina north through Central America, the West Indies, and Mexico to southern Arizona, Texas, Mississippi, and Florida.
 Strays north to Nebraska.

 Description

 The wingspan is 85–105 mm.
-It is similar to Eumorpha fasciatus fasciatus but distinguishable by the lack of a pink marginal band on the hindwing upperside and the single straight line on the forewing upperside.

 Biology

 Adults are on wing from April to May and again from July to October in Florida, from July to September in one generation in the northern part of the range and year-round in the tropics.
 They feed on the nectar of various flowers, including Vinca rosea.